leafo/lapis-bayes/README.md

 words, normalize capitalization and symbols, and convert words to lexemes.
 Duplicates are removed.

-> Note: The characteristics of this tokenizer may not be appropriate for your
+> Note: The characteristics of this tokenizer may not be suitable for your
-> goals with spam detector: if you have very specific training data then
+> objectives with spam detection.
+If you have very specific training data,
-> preserving symbols, capitalization, and duplication would actually be useful.
+> preserving symbols, capitalization, and duplication could be beneficial.
+This
-> This tokenizer tries to make spam text more general purpose to match wider
+> tokenizer aims to generalize spam text to match a wider range of text that
-> range of text that might not have specific training.
+> may not have specific training.

 This tokenizer requires an active connection to a Postgres database (provided in the Lapis config).
 It will issue queries when tokenizing.
 The tokenizer is